julie-rudolph/NetOps-LabTopo/README.md

 FWIW, I've been practicing the smaller concepts from Week 2 and Week 3 on our production network. :)  At the same time, in my daily job, terrible Python scripts (my college Pascal instructor would be apalled) is my crutch until Ansible becomes ingrained in my brain.

+Also, I tried like mad - literally, it was near insanity - to run Ubuntu on my Host Machine, but I just could not VMWare Workstation Pro 12.5 to play nice with the vagrant plugin and vagrant box.
+Everything would install just fine, but there were a few problems with VMNet's disappearing both just within VMWare (after days, i did figure out a workaround for that) and then upon Vagrant-up of the NMS box.
+I can provide even more detail for the curious.
+A few cocktails were consumed during this time period and very little sleep was had.